 In 2016, the New York State Board of Regents adopted standards that require certain teachers and paraprofessionals to collect and track professional learning credits called Continuing Teacher and Leader Education (CTLE) hours.
 The following Q&A will help you learn more about how to fulfill your CTLE requirements.
-For answers to specific questions, please contact an educational liaison at your UFT borough office.
+For answers to specific questions, please contact the UFT at 212-331-6311.

 Who needs to collect and report CTLE hours?

 Teachers who hold professional teaching certificates and paraprofessionals who hold Level III teaching assistant certificates need to collect and report CTLE hours.

 If you achieve certification from the National Board for Professional Teaching Standards, you will be deemed to have met the CTLE requirement for that five-year cycle.

 Teachers who hold other certificates (initial, conditional initial, Transitional A, Transitional B, internship or permanent) and paraprofessionals who hold Level I or II teaching certificates do not need to collect CTLE hours.